developerdinesh/blank-theme/README.md

 License
 --------------------------------------

 Blank Theme - WordPress Theme Boilerplate is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 I don't know about other license policy but my main policy is it's simply free and you can use this blank theme anywhere commercial, non commercial or any purpose.
+If you need any support just hit this url(https://dinesh-ghimire.com.np).